SydneyLoats/my-coe332-hws/homework06/README.md

 Exec into the Running Pod for Deployment
 ----------------------------------------
-1. Type `kubecl apply -o wide` into the command line to see all of the files you just applied.
+1. Type `kubecl get pods` into the command line to see all of the files you just applied.

 2. You will now be able to identify the pod name.
 It should look similar to the following: